 Even though we are talking about grow light, we cannot ignore the fact that providing natural sunlight is a great option and the cheapest one.
 Natural sunlight offers the full light spectrum needed for plants to thrive, and it’s for free.

 If you are going to rely solely on sunlight, you need to have constant sun and place your microgreens in a window mill or in a space where the light can reach the plants.
+You should consider giving your microgreens as a minimum 6-8 hours of natural sunlight per day.

 We cannot control the weather and hence the amount of light.
 One day it may be sunny and the other day cloudy.
 So unless you live somewhere with constant sunny days, using only sunlight may not be enough.
 You may need some assistance to provide lights.